Are you trying to figure out the answer to “Do thermal paste expire in the tube?”

 It’s a good practice to use fresh and unexpired thermal paste whenever assembling or reapplying a cooler to your electronic components.
 It will help to boost your processor the cooling performance.

 How do you know if your thermal paste is bad?

-If the thermal paste dries out, goes hard, flaky, and appears clumpy or uneven, meaning that your thermal paste is bad or has degraded. it’s a good idea to clean off the old paste and replace it immediately.
+If the thermal paste dries out, goes hard, and flaky, and appears clumpy or uneven, it means that your thermal paste is bad or has degraded. it’s a good idea to clean off the old paste and replace it immediately.

 If you are experiencing some following common signs and symptoms or it has been a long time since you last replaced it.
 Better to replace the thermal paste with fresh, high-quality paste immediately.

 - Visible cracks or dryness.

 - Aged thermal paste you applied it a long time ago.